jjiadtgy/o2_spark_k8s/fromZeroToHero/p6_organizingK8sNamespaces/_main.md

 ![img_3.png](img_3.png)

-# Namespace"d" resources or not
+# Namespaced resources or not

 - `ConfigMap`, `Secret`, `Role` and `RoleBinding` are namespace"d"
   - It means they cannot be used between namespaces